 You will be held responsible for conduct occurring in your room or suite.
 You may be held responsible for a violation discovered in your room or suite even if you are not present when the violation is discovered.
 You have accepted responsibility for your living area.
 Consequently, anyone in your room or suite is either a guest or trespasser.
 Trespassers should be reported immediately.

-- Overnight guests are permitted occasionally for up to three days per month, as long as your roommate(s) agrees and you notify your RA/CA beforehand.
+F. Overnight Guests.
+Guests staying overnight are permitted occasionally for up to three days per month, as long as your roommate(s) agrees and you notify the student staff on your floor beforehand.
 All overnight guests must be signed in each time they enter the building during designated sign in hours.
 A non-resident may not be an overnight guest in the residence halls for more than three days per month.
 Residents who violate this requirement may be responsible for charges assessed for their guest's overnight use of the facilities.
-Residents of Canada Hall, Sierra Hall and at the University Village Apartments may request approval for extended guest stays through their Resident Director or Graduate Resident Director.
+Residents of Canada Hall and Sierra Hall may request approval for extended guest stays through their Resident Director or Graduate Resident Director.